NamanJain06/NamanJain06/README.md

 **<h3 align="left">Rapid Fire</h3>**

-- 💼 I'm currently working on: **💻 Developing a new Framework to test AI search Engine and validate the results with LLM**
+- 💼 I'm currently working on: **💻 Developing a new Framework to test an AI search Engine and validate the results with LLM**
 - 🌱 I'm currently learning: **📚 Selenium + Java and SQL**
-- 💬 Ask me about: **💡 Manual Testing, Automation Tesitng, Leading QA Team, Manage QA Process**
+- 💬 Ask me about: **💡 Manual Testing, Automation Testing, Leading QA Team, Managing QA Process**
 - ⚡ Fun fact: **🎢 I once debugged a for AI validation and got into the endless Loop!**

  **<h3 align="left">Skills</h3>**